garth-c/python_forecasting/README.md

 # Python forecasting demo

 Project objective:
-In this project, I am working in the domain of time series forecasting using a bidirectional modeling approach.
-Using Python and TensorFlow, I will build an accurate bidirectional forecasting model.
-The primary focus is on predicting future values in a time series sequence based on historical data.
-By implementing a bidirectional architecture, I enable the model to capture not only past information but also future context, enhancing its predictive capabilities.
+In this demo project, I am working in the domain of time series forecasting using a bidirectional modeling approach.
+Using Python with TensorFlow, I will build an accurate bidirectional headcount forecasting model.
+The primary focus is on predicting future values in a time series sequence based on historical headcount data.
+By implementing a bidirectional architecture approach, I will enable the model to capture not only past information but also future context, thus enhancing its predictive capabilities.

-Specifically, I want to create a 12 month forecast with random head count data that included ~23 years (282 months) of monthly history.
-Take the 12 month forecast and then back test it against the actual last 12 months of history to evaulate the accuracy.
-The specific method used include a bidirectional LSTM model.
-For the bidirectional model, use TensorFlow as the back end tensor infrastructure.
-Also, this demo will use a time series generator to ingest the source data into batches and then feed it to the TensorFlow model for processing.
+Business objective:
+Develop a robust and accurate top-down headcount forecasting model, enabling data-driven decision-making for strategic workforce planning.

+Project specifics and high level approach:
+- create a 12 month headcount forecast that consists of ~23 years (282 months) of random monthly headcount history
+- back test forecast against the actual last 12 months of history to evaulate the accuracy of the forecast
+- demo the use of a bidirectional LSTM model
+- demo will use a time series generator

 ## data description
 - 282 months of random numbers representing head count for a fictional company